Get Approved for up to $35,000 in 3 minutes

 Benefits of Co-signing for a Mortgage

 When it comes to co-signing for mortgage loans, there are more benefits for the primary borrower than there are for you.
 That said, having a large loan with on-time payments does look good on your credit report.
-It will likely increase your credit score, and if you aren’t looking to borrow funds anytime soon.
-That said, if you’re a co-owner, you do have access to equity in the home.
+It will likely increase your credit score, and if you aren’t looking to borrow funds anytime soon, it won’t have much of a negative effect.
+That said, if you’re a co-owner, you do have access to home equity.

 The main benefits of co-signing for a mortgage go to the primary borrower.
-If you’re co-signing, it’s likely difficult for them to get a mortgage on their own, and they’re looking for a way to qualify.
+If you’re co-signing, it’s likely difficult for them to get a mortgage on their own, and the bank is trying to help the primary borrower qualify.
 It can be challenging to get a co-signer, so they’re lucky to be able to find one.

 Disadvantages and Risks Associated with Co-signing